 When I think of splurging on an unforgettable meal in NYC, I often think of heading to spots like Le Bernardin in Midtown or Eleven Madison Park in the Flatiron District, also two of the finest dining experiences I’ve had in my life.
-Downtown has an array of fancy restaurants too, from mainstays like Del Posto to Mas (Farmhouse) to newer hotspots like Jungsik and Brushstroke, you can eat around the world without ever traveling north of 23rd Street.
+Downtown has its share of excellent restaurants too, from mainstays like Del Posto to newer hotspots like Jungsik, you can eat around the world without ever traveling north of 23rd Street.
 Venture north of 59th Street and you will find fewer options, but still, special occasion spots are sprinkled throughout.
 That said, get out your LBD, ladies, and your favorite suit, gents – here’s my guide to NYC’s fine dining scene on the Upper East and Upper West.

 Upper East Side Fine Dining

 With three stars from the New York Times, Chef Daniel Boulud’s Upper East Side Staple provides classic dining in a classic neighborhood.
 Cafe Boulud is perfect after a romantic stroll in Central Park.

 Tasting menu: not daily, but Cafe Boulud does specialty dinners with a tasting menu.
 Currently on the menu, there’s Daniel Boulud’s Jarret De Veau: braised veal shank plated with bone marrow toasts, creamy polenta with wild mushrooms, frisée truffle salad and roasted baby carrots.
 The cost is $150, not including tax & gratuity.

 What to order: Any of the suggested two-course menus, which include “La Tradition,” “La Saison,” “La Potager,” and “La Voyager.”

 Altesi Ristorante, 26 E 64th St